kwkoo/redhat-pins-ai-demo/README.md

 ## Demo

-The following steps show how you would run the Red Hat Pins web app on a local docker instance using an RTSP server as a video source.
+To run the demo, execute the following

+	docker compose up

+This will start 3 containers:

-01. Start [mediamtx](https://github.com/bluenviron/mediamtx) - this will serve as the RTSP server
+01. `mediamtx` - this will serve as the RTSP server

-		make mediamtx

-01. Start streaming the sample video through mediamtx - open a new terminal and enter the following

-		make ffmpeg
+01. `ffmpeg` - this streams the sample video (`container/video.mp4`) to `mediamtx`

-01. Start the Red Hat Pins web application - open a new terminal and enter the following
+01. `pins` - this is the Red Hat pins web application; it is configured to use `mediamtx` as a video source via the `VIDEO` environment variable

-		make run

-	This points the application to the RTSP server by setting the `VIDEO` environment variable
+Once all 3 containers are up, access the pins with a web browser at <http://localhost:8080>

 ## Running on OpenShift